|Questions about this site||

-The problem is that the charts are copyrighted.
-If I posted them without permission, I would be in violation of copyright and would be open to legal action.
+The problem is that the charts were copyrighted.
+If I posted them without permission, I would've been in violation of copyright and would be open to legal action.
 I believe that is what happened to the "Casey's Top 40" site at charter.simplenet.com.
 Both R&R and Mediabase's charts are copyrighted.

 2. Why don't you have any pictures of Casey Kasem on your site, or for that matter any official AT20/AT10 logos?

 I do not for the same reason I do not place the charts on the site, copyrights.
 I believe that most pictures of Casey are copyrighted.
 The same is true for the logos.
 Thus my site may not look "official", but it is legal. :) An example of what can happen for using copyrighted images is what the parent company of Star Trek did to fan sites.
 If a fan had copyrighted images, sounds, etc. then they were pursued by the legal department and had to change their sites or even had their sites removed.